saschwarz/django-periodicals/README.rst

 Features
 --------

-I developed ``django-periodicals`` to provide a searchable index for a printed magazine.
+I developed ``django-periodicals`` to provide a searchable index for a printed/online magazine.
 I wanted all the meta data to be fully cross linked.
 So users can easily browse all articles for an author, all articles in an issue, all articles in a series/category, all articles tagged with a keyword and so forth.

 I turned it in to a standalone application when I ported it to Django 1.5.
 Here are the features: